Priz01/lazy_diamond_square/README.md

 ## Examples of work

-roughness = 0.15, Seed(view1)
+roughness = 0.15, Seed("view1.png")
 ![Example 1: roughness = 0.15, Seed("view1.png")](/view1.png)

-roughness = 0.2, Seed(view2)
+roughness = 0.2, Seed("view2.png")
 ![Example 2: roughness = 0.2, Seed("view2.png")](/view2.png)

-roughness = 0.2, Seed(view3), InitLevel(4)
+roughness = 0.2, Seed("view3.png"), InitLevel(4)
 ![Example 3: roughness = 0.2, Seed("view3.png"), InitLevel(4)](/view3.png)

 ## How it works

-There's nothing here yet, but in future versions I'll add a detailed explanation of how it works.
-For now, just take a look at the project documentation and you'll learn the essentials.
+There's nothing here yet, but I'll add something here in future versions.
+For now, just take a look at the project documentation and you'll know the essentials.
-I've reinstalled the OS now, but I'm leaving soon to visit my grandmother in the country, so these changes are minor.
+I'm leaving tomorrow to visit my grandmother in the country, so these changes are minor.
-By the way, to explain how lazy_diamond_square works, I plan to post an article on Habr, but if there are enough requests, I will describe the workings of LDS here as well, in English.
+To explain how LDS works, I plan to post an article on Habr, but if there are enough people interested, I will describe how LDS works here too, in English.
+Or I'll post the article somewhere.

 ## TODO